hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/CBT/04-IPsec.md

     - old fashion and not flexible
   - virtual tunnel interface (VTI)
     - using GRE on virtual tunnel
-    - applying crypto on the traffic abd sending via the virtual tunnel
+    - applying crypto on the traffic and sending via the virtual tunnel

 ## IKEv1 and IKEv2